Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Taylors Lakes, placing the area among the bottom 25% of areas assessed nationally

-There have been $32.6 million in commercial approvals this financial year, reflecting high levels of local commercial activity.
-Compared to Greater Melbourne, Taylors Lakes has 11.0% less new development per person and ranks among the 27th percentile nationally, leading to relatively constrained buyer choice and supporting interest in existing dwellings.
-This is lower than national averages, suggesting market maturity and possible development constraints.
-New development consists of 92.0% detached dwellings and 8.0% townhouses or apartments, preserving the area's low density nature and attracting space-seeking buyers.
+This financial year has seen $32.6 million in commercial approvals, reflecting high local commercial activity.
+Compared to Greater Melbourne, Taylors Lakes has 11.0% less new development per person and ranks at the 27th percentile nationally, leading to relatively constrained buyer choice and supporting interest in existing dwellings.
+New development consists of 92.0% detached dwellings and 8.0% townhouses or apartments, preserving the area's low-density nature and attracting space-seeking buyers.
+The estimated population per dwelling approval is 640 people, reflecting its quiet, low-activity development environment.

-The estimated population per dwelling approval is 640 people, reflecting its quiet, low activity development environment.
-Future projections estimate Taylors Lakes to add 656 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+By 2041, Taylors Lakes is projected to add 653 residents (AreaSearch quarterly estimate).
+At current development rates, new housing supply should comfortably meet demand, offering favourable conditions for buyers and potentially supporting population growth beyond current projections.

 Frequently Asked Questions - Development